Energy of test objects on black hole spacetimes: A brief review: Energy of the black hole

 Let us now recall the first law of black hole mechanics.
 For the non-rotating case we are considering, there is a relation between the change of mass of the black hole and how much it `grows' as measured by a change in area.
 The relation is given by, \be \delta M_{\mathrm h}= \frac{\kappa}{8\pi}\;\delta A_{\mathrm h} \ee where $\kappa$ is the so-called surface gravity and $A_{\mathrm h}$ is the horizon area $A_{\mathrm h}=4\pi r^2_{\mathrm h}$.
-The surface gravity can be found from the equation $\ell^a\nabla_a\ell^b= \kappa\ell^b$ with $\ell$ the null generator of the isolated horizon.
+The surface gravity can be found from the equation $\ell^a\nabla_a\ell^b=\kappa\ell^b$ with $\ell$ the null generator of the isolated horizon.
 For static spacetimes it is standard to set $\ell^a=\xi^a$ but, in principle, other choices are allowed.
 What the Eq.~(\ref{1st-law}) is telling us is that the horizon mass can only be a function of the area $A$ (or radius $r$, of course).
 Thus $\kappa$ could be in principle an arbitrary function of $r_{\mathrm{h}}$.
-For the Schwarzschild spacetime we have that $\kappa_o(r_{\mathrm{h}})=1/(2r_{\mathrm{h}})$, from which one can integrate the first law to obtain \cite{IH}, \be M_{\mathrm h}(r_{\mathrm{h}})=\frac{1}{2}\int_0^{r_{\mathrm{h}}}\beta(r)\,\d r \ee with $\beta(r)=2r\,\kappa(r)$.
+For any asymptotically flat spacetime in vacuum, with a non-rotating isolated horizon, which includes also the Schwarzschild spacetime, we have that $\kappa_o(r_{\mathrm{h}})=1/(2r_{\mathrm{h}})$, from which one can integrate the first law to obtain \cite{IH}, \be M_{\mathrm h}(r_{\mathrm{h}})=\frac{1}{2}\int_0^{r_{\mathrm{h}}}\beta(r)\,\d r \ee with $\beta(r)=2r\,\kappa(r)$.
 This formula is valid for any non-rotating static horizon.
-Note that, for the standard choice $\kappa_o$, $\beta_o=1$, from which we obtain a horizon mass $M_{\mathrm h}(r_{\mathrm{h}})= r_{\mathrm{h}}/2$.
-Note also that when integrating the 1st law, one is setting $M_{\mathrm h}(r_{\mathrm{h}})|_{r_{\mathrm{h}}=0}=0$.
+Note that, for the standard choice for $\kappa_o$, $\beta_o=1$, from which we obtain a horizon mass $M_{\mathrm h}(r_{\mathrm{h}})= r_{\mathrm{h}}/2$.
+Note also that when integrating the 1st law, one is setting $M_{\mathrm h}(r_{\mathrm{h}})|_{r_{\mathrm{h}}=0}=0$\footnote{this choice is modified when there are nontrivial static solitonic solutions as in EYM.}.

+From our previous discussion regarding energetics, we see that the standard choice for surface gravity leading to an equality between horizon and ADM masses (for electro-vac spacetimes) is fully justified.
+The reason is that, as we have seen, the change in mass of the horizon has to be equal to the total energy $\cE$ of the in-falling object.
+This energy is `measured' by the KVF $\xi$, and then its natural extension to the horizon is the now null vector $\ell=\xi$.
+Energy is conserved in a ``global sense".